-A21: On the record date, Yellow Roadway had outstanding 48,887,364 shares of common stock, which constitute Yellow Roadway's only outstanding voting securities.
+A21: On the record date, Yellow Roadway had outstanding shares of common stock, which constitute Yellow Roadway's only outstanding voting securities.
 Each Yellow Roadway stockholder is entitled to one vote on each proposal for each share of Yellow Roadway common stock held as of the record date.
-On the record date, USF had outstanding 28,522,026 shares of common stock, which constitute USF's only outstanding voting securities.
-Each USF stockholder is entitled to one vote on each proposal for each share of USF common stock held as of the record date.
+On the record date, USF had outstanding Each USF stockholder is entitled to one vote on each proposal for each share of USF common stock held as of the record date.